Renner

-Renner may refer to: A mathematical turn Renner, foot per pound.
+Renner may refer to: A mathematical term Renner, foot-pound.
 The Renner(ˈrɛnɚ; rEh-ner; symbol:R) is a derived unit of energy.
 It is equal to the energy transferred to (or work done on) an object when one pound of force on an object in a direction of force's motion that travels a distance of one foot.
 It is named after the American mathematician Megan Renner.